Última actualización:

 7. Haga clic en Generar.

-Revocar un token para API
+Revocar un token de API para usuario

 1. Inicie sesión en la aplicación web.